albertllousas/kata-bowling/readme.md

 **Strike**
 - If you knock down all 10 pins in the first shot of a frame, you get a strike.
 - You won't roll the next ball in this frame.
-- A strike is marked with **X** in the frame
+- A strike is marked with '**X**' in the frame

 How to score: A strike earns 10 points plus the sum of your next two shots.

 **Spare**

 - If you knock down all 10 pins using both shots of a frame, you get a spare.
-- An spare is marked with the number of pins knocked down in the first shoot and a **/** in the frame.
+- An spare is marked with the number of pins knocked down in the first shoot and a '**/**' in the frame.

 How to score: A spare earns 10 points plus the sum of your next one shot.